HKS-HNS/HKS-HNS/README.md

 ## 🔭 Current Project

-I'm currently working on a Minecraft bot that loots end cities.
-It's been a fun challenge to build and I can't wait to share it with the world!
+I'm currently working on a /Back mod for Minecraft Fabric 1.19.3

 ## 📈 Stats